Avrohom Yeshaya Karelitz: His death

-The Chazon Ish died of a heart attack on Friday night, the 15th of Cheshvan 5714, October 24, 1953, after midnight.
-He died at 2:30 a.m., with his student Yechezkel Bartler at his side.
+Karelitz died of a heart attack on Saturday morning, the 15th of Cheshvan 5714, October 24, 1953, at 2:30 AM.

-The rumor of his death spread throughout Bnei Brak in the morning hours.
-By midday on Shabbat, the Chazon Ish’s room was closed due to the crowding.
-According to Rafael Halperin, thousands stood in the courtyard reciting Psalms.
-With the conclusion of Shabbat, the news of his death was broadcast on "Kol Yisrael".
 The municipalities of Bnei Brak and Ramat Gan declared a suspension of work during the funeral hours.
-At the opening of the government meeting on Sunday morning, Prime Minister Ben-Gurion delivered remarks in the rabbi's memory.
+At the opening of the government meeting on Sunday morning, Prime Minister Ben-Gurion delivered remarks in his memory.

-At the funeral procession, which was held on Sunday afternoon, tens of thousands of men, women, and children walked behind his bier.
+At the funeral procession on Sunday afternoon tens of thousands of men, women, and children walked behind his bier.
 He was buried in the Shomrei Shabbat Cemetery in Bnei Brak.